fmatthew5876/stdcxx-bitops/README.md

 ### Rightmost bit manipulation

 The following functions perform simple manipulations on the rightmost bits of the given quantity.
-All of these operations can be trivially implemented using a few arithmetic and logical operations and thus these functions are only provided as usability wrappers in order to allow the programmer to avoid having to spend time looking them up or reimplementing and testing them.
+All of these operations can be trivially implemented using a few arithmetic and logical operations.
+Therefore, these functions are only provided as usability wrappers in order to allow the programmer to avoid having to spend time looking them up, reimplementing, and/or unit testing them.
 Because their simple implementations, we have included the implementations in the function listing.
 Credit goes to \[[Warren01](#Warren01)\] and
 \[[ChessProg](#ChessProg)\] for providing these implementations and insight into their usage.

 Most of the operations in the section are implemented in hardware on Intel and AMD machines which have Intel BMI and/or AMD TBM extensions (see [Survey of Hardware Support](#survey-of-hardware-support)).
-All of these functions were implemented on gcc 4.8 using only C++ code and we found that on BMI and TBM enabled machines, the optimizer was successfully able to compile the C++ expression into a the corresponding instruction.
+All of these functions were tested on gcc 4.8 using the provided C++ implementations.
+We found that on BMI and TBM enabled compilation, the optimizer was successfully able to compile the C++ expression a single BMI or TBM instruction.
+Therefore an implementation of this section can simply use the provided trivial implementations and rely on the optimizer for hardware support if available.

 #### List of Functions